Tapish-git/BookMyShow/PROJECT_SUMMARY.md

 ## 📋 Project Overview

 This project implements a simplified version of BookMyShow with core movie ticket booking functionality.
-It's designed as a learning project for a 2-year experienced SDE-1, with intentional design gaps for educational discussions about scalability, performance, and best practices.

 ## 🎯 Key Features Implemented